-The revaluation reserve - for property, plant and equipment, amounting to BGN 35,124 thousand (31 December 2022: BGN 31,219 thousand), has been set aside from excess of the carrying amount of property, plant and equipment of the Group companies over their fair values at the dates of the respective regular revaluation.
-The effect of deferred taxes on the revaluation reserve is stated directly through other components of comprehensive income for the year.
+The revaluation reserve - for property, machinery and equipment in the amount of BGN 27,164 thousand.
+(31.12.2024: BGN 27,359 thousand) is formed by the positive difference between the balance sheet value of the properties, machines, equipment of the Group companies and their fair values as of the dates of the respective regular revaluations.
+The effect of deferred taxes on the revaluation reserve is reported directly through other components of comprehensive income for the year.

-The reserve of financial assets at fair value through other comprehensive income at the amount of BGN 1,101 thousand (31 December 2022: BGN 560 thousand) has been formed by the impact of measurement at fair value of other long-term equity investments (including the consolidated share of the change in this reserve in associates on their valuation under the equity method).
-Upon derecognition of these investments, the reserve formed is not recycled through the statement of comprehensive income (through profit or loss for the period).
+The reserve for financial assets at fair value through other comprehensive income in the amount of BGN 3,221 thousand - negative value (31.12.2024: BGN 93 thousand) is formed by the effects of valuation at fair value of other long-term capital investments (including the consolidated share of the change in this reserve in associated companies when valuing them using the equity method).
+When these investments are written off, the reserve formed is not recycled through the statement of comprehensive income (through profit or loss for the period).

-The translation of foreign operations reserve, amounting to BGN 3,023 thousand (31 December 2022: BGN 4,745 thousand - a negative value) has been set aside from exchange differences arising as a result of translation of the currency in the financial statements of foreign companies to the presentation currency of the Group.
+The reserve from recalculation in the currency of presentation of foreign activities in the amount of BGN 295 thousand - negative amount (31.12.2024: BGN 1,822 thousand - negative amount) is formed by the exchange rate differences that arose as a result of the recalculation of the currency of the financial statements of the foreign companies in the presentation currency of the Group.

-Other equity components (warrant issue)
+Other capital components (warrants issue)

-Pursuant to Article 25 of the Articles of Association of Sopharma AD on 21.05.2021, the Board of Directors determines the parameters and makes a decision to issue warrants during the primary public offering.
-With Decision No 804 - E of 04.11.2021, the Financial Supervision Commission registers an issue in the amount of 44,932,633 non-cash, freely transferable and registered warrants, with an issue value of BGN 0.28, issued by "Sopharma" AD in accordance with Art.
+Pursuant to Art.
+25 of the Articles of Association of Sopharma AD on 21.05.2021, the Board of Directors determines the parameters and makes a decision to issue warrants during the primary public offering.
+With Decision No. 804 - E of 04 November 2021.
+The Financial Supervision Commission registers the issue of 44,932,633 non-cash, freely transferable and registered warrants, with an issue value of BGN 0.28, issued by "Sopharma" AD pursuant to Art.
 112 b, para.
-11 of the LPOS.
-The underlying asset of the issued warrants are future ordinary, registered, freely transferrable voting right shares, each holding one vote in the General Meeting of Shareholders, which will be issued by the Company conditionally, only in favour of warrant holders.
-Each registered warrant entitles the holder thereof to register one share from the future issue.
-The warrants' holders may exercise their right to register the respective number of shares in future increase of the Company's capital within a 3-month period, at a fixed price of BGN 4.13 per share.
-The right to exercise arises from the date on which the issue of 44 925 943 warrants was registered with the "Central Depository" AD - 11 January 2022.
+11 of LPOS.
+The underlying asset of the issued warrants are future ordinary, registered, non-deductible, freely transferable shares, giving the right to one vote in the General Meeting of Shareholders, which will be issued by the company under a condition, solely for the benefit of the owners of the warrants.
+Each subscribed warrant entitles its holder to subscribe for one share of a future issue.
+Warrant holders can exercise their right to subscribe for the corresponding number of shares from a future increase in the company's capital within a 3-year period at a fixed price of BGN 4.13 per share.
+The right to exercise arises from the date on which the issue of warrants was registered in "Central Depository" AD - 16 November 2021.

-The warrants were admitted to trade on the main BSE market of Bulgarian Stock Exchange - Sofia AD, as from 25 January 2022.
+The warrants are admitted to trading on the BSE main market of the Bulgarian Stock Exchange-Sofia AD, as of 17 November 2021.